This post may contain affiliate links. Please read our disclosure policy.

 - High Protein – These overnight oats are delicious and will keep you full and satisfied throughout the day.
 No protein powder is used; instead, these oats are made with all-natural ingredients from Greek yogurt.

 - Nutrient-rich – Oats are good for you and a great source of fiber.
-This recipe also contains chia seeds, which contain fiber, protein, good fats, omega-3 fatty acids, and antioxidants.
+This recipe also includes chia seeds, which are rich in fiber, protein, healthy fats, omega-3 fatty acids, and antioxidants.

 - Easy Meal Prep – Meal prep oats days in advance.
 These oats take only 5 minutes to prep as no cooking is required.
 Simply grab and go.